nens/threedi-docs/source/d_threedi_versioning.rst

 .. _showing_model_in_portal:

-Showing 3Di model on 3Di portal
+Showing 3Di model on Inpy
 --------------------------------

 Now that the adjusted 3Di model is pushed to the model database the model must be made visible to be able to perform calculations on the 3Di portal.
 The generation of input files for the computation heart starts automatically after the push.
 The calculation heart uses the input files to perform calculations and sends the results to the 3Di portal for visualisation.